Revolutionary-Games/Thrive-Organization/association_rules_translated.md

 ## 8. Meetings of the Association

-In principle, the meetings of the Association shall be held remotely.
-In addition to this, the meeting may have a physical location, where the meeting can be participated in, upon the decision of the Board or the meeting of the Association.
+The meetings of the association can also be participated in remotely upon the decision of the Board or the meeting of the Association.
 The meetings of the Association shall be held in English unless all the participants of the meeting speak another common language.
 The General Meeting of the Association shall be held annually on a date defined by the Board in May-August.
 At meetings of the Association each permanent member, the Honorary President and honorary member have one vote.
 The current and former members of the Board of the Association, if they are still members of the Association, have two votes in each voting.
 Supporting members have the right to presence and the right to speak.
 The decision of the meeting of the Association is unless otherwise stipulated in the rules, the opinion that received over half of the votes that were cast.
 If the votes are tied, the chairperson of the meeting will cast the deciding vote, except in elections where tied votes are decided by drawing lots.

 In elections, the voting is carried out by placing the candidates in order of preference.
 An acceptable vote must include at least a